johnnyduo/WalrusAgent/README.md

 ## 🎯 Overview

-**WALRUS** is a decentralized AI training network that brings machine learning to the masses.
-Built specifically for the Walrus Haulout Hackathon, this platform demonstrates how decentralized storage can revolutionize AI training by making it:
+**WALRUS** is a tokenized AI agent platform where each agent is an NFT on Sui blockchain.
+Built for the Walrus Haulout Hackathon, this platform demonstrates how blockchain and decentralized storage revolutionize AI training by making it:

+✅ **Tokenized** - Each AI agent is a unique NFT with on-chain identity
+✅ **Decentralized** - Train models directly in your browser with TensorFlow.js
-✅ **Transparent** - All training data is cryptographically verified on Walrus
+✅ **Verifiable** - All training data cryptographically certified on Walrus
-✅ **Accessible** - Anyone can train models directly in their browser
-✅ **Tracked** - Contributions are persisted locally and verifiable on-chain
+✅ **Tradeable** - Agents are on-chain assets that can be transferred
-✅ **Verifiable** - Every training session links to Walrus blobs
+✅ **Transparent** - Every training session links to Walrus Seal certificates
-✅ **Permanent** - Training data is preserved with 10-epoch storage
+✅ **Permanent** - Training data preserved with 10-epoch storage guarantee

 ### What Makes This Special?

-This isn't just a demo—it's a fully functional decentralized AI training system with:
+This isn't just a demo—it's a fully functional tokenized AI agent ecosystem with:
+- **NFT-Based Agents**: Mint AI agents as Sui NFTs with metadata on Walrus
+- **Multi-Agent Training**: 7 specialized agents coordinate training pipeline
 - **Real ML Training**: 41-parameter neural network with actual backpropagation
-- **Real Walrus Storage**: Training gradients uploaded with Seal certification
+- **Seal Certification**: Training gradients uploaded with cryptographic proof
-- **Real Blockchain Integration**: On-chain contribution tracking (deployed to Sui testnet)
+- **On-Chain Tracking**: Agent registry and rewards system (deployed to Sui testnet)
-- **Real-Time UI**: Live metrics showing loss/accuracy improvements during training
+- **Live Metrics**: Real-time loss/accuracy improvements during training

 ---